arewhyaeenn/COMP_150_LAB_5_ARRAYS_STRINGS/README.md

 There are more complex forms of each of these functions, which take extra arguments to perform more complex tasks (like, say, finding the index of the first occurrence of the designated character on or after a specified index, or finding the starting index of a designated substring).
 Check out the [Java 8 String API](https://docs.oracle.com/javase/8/docs/api/java/lang/String.html) to learn more.

-# TODO indexOf substring phone number and name exercises
+# TODO first middle last name substring exercise

 ### Escape Sequences